-1. The building and landscape design shall be substantially consistent with the materials represented at the Recommendation meeting and in the materials submitted after the Recommendation meeting, before the MUP issuance.
-Any change to the proposed design, including materials or colors, shall require prior approval by the Land Use Planner.
+The building and landscape design shall be substantially consistent with the materials in the Master Use Permit plan set.
+Any change to the proposed design, including materials or colors, shall require prior approval by the Land Use Planner (Sean Conrad, sean.conrad@seattle.gov).
+(C)